-Most foreign nationals working in the UK have one advantage over their British colleagues or competitors: They are fluent in at least one more language than many British citizens working in the UK.
-This is an important factor if you consider working in the UK, but aren’t sent on a traditional expat assignment.
-There is always a high demand for speakers of foreign languages working in the UK, from engineers to teachers, from local government officials to sales personnel.
-In particular highly-skilled people fluent in languages spoken by traditional immigrant communities in the UK are much sought after.
+Most foreign nationals have one advantage over their British colleagues or competitors: they are fluent in at least one more language than many British citizens.
+This is a significant asset if you consider working in the UK, but aren’t sent on a traditional expat assignment.
+There is always a high demand for speakers of foreign languages, from engineers to teachers, from local government officials to sales personnel.
+In particular highly-skilled people fluent in languages spoken by traditional migrant communities in the UK are much sought after.

-For people planning on working in the UK whose English needs brushing up, there are several courses offered by language schools and British universities, sometimes also via distance learning.
-The University of Cambridge´s ESOL (English for speakers of other languages) programme offers a wide range of certificates and professional English exams, e.g. the Business English Certificate (BEC).
+For people planning on working in the UK whose English needs brushing up, there are several language schools and British universities which offer language courses, sometimes also available online.
+The University of Cambridge’s ESOL (English for speakers of other languages) program offers a wide range of certificates and professional English exams, e.g. the Business English Certificate (BEC).
 Another one is CIELT (Certificate in English Language Test), awarded by the College of Excellence; and two long-established testing systems, IELTS and TOEFL, which are offered by several institutions around the world, including the British Council.
-Please check the list of English Language Tests that have been assessed as meeting the UK Border Agency’s requirements if you’re thinking about working in the UK.
+Please check the Home Office’s list of approved English language tests that meet the necessary requirements for entry clearance.